The application process

 3. Accommodation offers made

-You'll receive an email with your accommodation offer - you must accept the offer within the deadline.
-You'll also need to pay a reservation fee to accept your offer.
-Your accommodation offer email normally contains the following information:
+You'll receive an email with a link to the accommodation portal where you can view and accept your accommodation offer - you must accept the offer within the deadline stated (usually 7 days).
+You'll also need to pay a small percentage of your rent in advance to accept your offer.

 We will only make one offer of accommodation.
 All offers will be made by email, therefore it is essential that we have your personal email address.
 You should also add our email address to your 'safe list' so your offer email does not get sent to your junk folder.
 An offer is not deemed to have been made until our offer email has been sent to you.

 We cannot guarantee to offer you your preferred choice of accommodation, but if we cannot meet your preference, we will guarantee to offer you an alternative.
-If your offer is not for your first preference residence, it is likely to be because this residence is already full.
+If your offer is not one of your preferences, it is likely to be because these residences have been heavily oversubscribed.

 4. Queries about your offer